-^In addition to the management fees and costs, GMO Australia may individually negotiate a performance fee with wholesale clients (within the meaning of the Corporations Act).
-This performance fee is payable by the client to GMO Australia and is not incorporated in the daily unit price.
+Additional fees may apply.
 Please note that this example does not capture all the fees and costs that may apply to an investor, such as the buy-sell spread.
 Management fees and costs are inclusive of GST, net of any applicable Input Tax Credits and/or Reduced Input Tax Credits.
 Transaction costs are quoted exclusive of GST.

-5. How the Trusts work
+5. How the Trust works

-Each Trust is an Australian registered managed investment scheme.
-When you invest in a Trust your money is pooled together with other investors.
+The Trust is an Australian registered managed investment scheme.
+When you invest in the Trust your money is pooled together with other investors.
 GMO Australia uses this money to buy and sell assets on behalf of all investors in the Trust.

-Investors will be issued with interests in a Trust called 'units'.
-Each unit in a Trust confers a proportional beneficial interest in the assets of the Trust as a whole.
+Investors will be issued with interests in the Trust called 'units'.
+Each unit in the Trust confers a proportional beneficial interest in the assets of the Trust as a whole.
 Investors do not have any entitlement to any particular part of the Trust or any particular assets of the Trust, and have no right to participate in the management or operation of the Trust (other than through unit holder meetings).